XerxesDGreat/i-josh.com/content/field-encapsulation-pattern-2.md

 Whew, we came a long way!
 However, we are now reasonably assured that someone using this class will be matching the desired contract: the attributes are well defined, only those attributes will exist on the object, and they will contain a very predictable value.
 Sheesh, not bad for a dynamic language and only about 35 lines of code!
 So, I think we're done with the type safety aspect of this class.
-With the next installment, we'll start looking at what happens if we start making some fields required and some fields not.
+[With the next installment][part3], we'll start looking at what happens if we start making some fields required and some fields not.

 [part1]: {filename}/field-encapsulation-pattern-1.md
 [rafek]: http://www.rafekettler.com/magicmethods.html
+[part3]: {filename}/field-encapsulation-pattern-3.md